productive-codebases/async-process/README.md

 In order to retrieve the same `AsyncProcess` declarations accross your application, `AsyncProcess` is an unique singleton that saves all instances.

 Each instance are referenced via an identifer and optional sub identifiers.
+There is no inheritance between AsyncProcess instances meaning that an instance with a same identifier but different sub-identifiers are two different instances.

 The first identifier can be typed, typically by using an union of different string values, allowing to retrieve your instances in a safe way.
-Optional sub identifiers can be used for uuid or any arguments that identify your async process more precisely.
+Optional sub identifiers are generally used by [composite functions](#composition) (`with(...)`) for internal AsyncProcess instances.

 ### Typed identifiers